Definitions of Quality in Manufacturing

 And quality, at heart, means serving the consumer.

-Tulip, the Manufacturing App Platform, helps manufacturers improve quality at every step.
+Tulip, the frontline operations platform, helps engineers improve quality at every step.
 Check out our quality apps, and learn more about how to improve quality in the Digital Era with our Quality 4.0 Webinar.